Chunk : for disklavier and grand piano

 maxMSP programming and player by Jarryd Bird.

-Instrumentation: one live pianist with grand piano, one recent model Diskavier grand piano.
-Laptop running MaxMSP program, midi connection to disklavier from laptop which is positioned on live piano as score reader for live pianist.
+Instrumentation: Grand piano, one recent model Diskavier grand piano.
+Laptop running MaxMSP program.
 Can also be installed as a solo installation for Disklavier.

 Duration: 11 min.